webpages/webpages/README.md

  * **middleware support**.
 Tou can add own middleware classes to do something before and after execution of each Controller's action
  * **[ORM](https://github.com/webpages/orm)**.
 For the first time we can use third-party ORM's *(Django ORM or SQLAlchemy).
 But we wish to create simplified syntax like this `User.first` or `User.all.filter((F.name='Tony' and F.age.in(10, 20, 30)) or F.roles.name='admins')`
  **template engine** with python-like syntax, without closing tags *(styled with indentation, like in `Slim` for Ruby)*
+ * **login user out of the box**.
+To save your time we ship each new project with registration and login pages.
+You can login with any social network as well.
+Configurable in `settings.yaml`

 System requirements